isomerpages/sp-cdio/pages/Tourist Attractions.md

 variant: markdown
 description: ""
 ---
+# Discover the magic of Singapore's iconic attractions and experience the city's vibrant spirit

-# Gardens by the Bay
+## Gardens by the Bay

 <a target="_blank" href="https://www.gardensbythebay.com.sg">Gardens by the Bay</a> is a premier horticultural attraction in Singapore, showcasing innovative design and sustainability.
 It covers 101 hectares of reclaimed land in central Singapore and is divided into three waterfront gardens: Bay South, Bay East, and Bay Central.
 Two key features of Gardens by the Bay are: